jdjakub/phd-thesis/ch-bl.md

 The code for rendering the tree editor and accepting user input currently lives in the substrate.
 However, we gave a proof-of-concept in\ Section\ref{provide-for-domain-specific-notations} for how this could be moved in-system.
 Because of this, there is no inherent barrier to custom notations.

 \criterion{Is there support for custom user-supplied grammars?
 Potentially.} Ditto.
+}

-## Implicit Structure
+## Explicit Structure
-\criterion{Is structure recovery necessary for non-behavioural "data"?
-No.}

-\criterion{Is structure recovery necessary for behavioural "code"?
-No. }

-\criterion{Can syntax errors be saved and discovered later?
-No.}

-\criterion{Can extra-syntactic errors be saved and discovered later?
-No.}

-## Self-Sustainability
-\criterion{Can you add new items to system namespaces without a restart?
-Yes.}
-There is deliberately only one system namespace: the state graph rooted at the top-level registers.
-Some of these names have special functions in the low-level ASM, but otherwise this namespace is free for user additions.
-These can be added manually in the in-system editor or in code by the primitive `store` instruction.

-\criterion{Can programs generate programs and execute them?
-Yes.}
-Because of Alignment (Force\ \ref{alignment}), low-level instructions that change state are represented as ordinary maps with certain format constraints.
-The instruction set is sufficient for constructing arbitrary graph structures in the state, including programs composed of instructions.
-The same goes for high-level Masp code which is also represented as maps.

-\criterion{Are changes persistent enough to encourage indefinite evolution?
-Maybe.}
-Part or all of the state graph can be manually persisted via the `export_state()` JavaScript function in the browser console.
-This means that in-system progress can be saved, even though it would be better for the user experience to have this done automatically.
-It is clear that indefinite evolution is *permitted* but not that it is *encouraged*.

-\criterion{Can you reprogram low-level infrastructure within the running system?
-Not yet.}
-As BootstrapLab currently stands, we have still not paid off the "substrate debt": the in-system editor and Masp interpreter are still mostly running in JavaScript.
-However, this is at least considered an incomplete state and when the porting is finished, the answer will switch to "yes".

-\criterion{Can the user interface be arbitrarily changed from within the system?
-Not yet.}
-The present graphical state of the system *does* entirely live in a special part of the system state: the `scene` tree.
-Therefore, at any given moment, it is possible to change what the graphics window will display.
-However, there are two limitations:

-1. The range of these changes is constrained to the range of graphical primitives currently understood by the substrate which it passes on to THREE.js.
-Currently these are limited to axis-aligned flat-coloured rectangles and basic text of a uniform size, style, colour, etc.
-2. The behaviour that affects the graphics currently lives in JavaScript.
-This means that, for example, the logic according to which the tree editor renders map entries is inaccessible to in-system code.

-\criterion{Is there a language mismatch?}

-\criterion{Is there a scale mismatch?}

-\criterion{Is there an interpreter/compiler mismatch?}
+\criterion{Format errors: few.} The structure editing interface of the tree editor eliminates the existence of syntax errors for data, Masp code, and instructions.
+Within these structures, certain format errors are possible (e.g. failing to supply required arguments to an instruction).

+\criterion{String wrangling effort: low.} Because all data, including instructions and Masp code, is embedded in map data structures edited structurally, there is little need for the user to write parsing or serialising code.
+The exceptions are with hex colour codes, where the initial `#` character may need stripping, and rendered map entries, where the colon `:` needs attaching and stripping.

 ## Situation, Task, User, Importance
+It is worth separately applying this to (a) BootstrapLab itself, (b) the technique we have presented as a sequence of steps, and (c) the "ideal BootstrapLab" that we would develop with more time and resources.

-BootstrapLab is made to help the author (User) discover how to interactively achieve self-sustainability and explore its effects (Task) for research (Situation.)
-The claim to Importance is that such a system did not previously exist (Problem Not Previously Solved.)
+Firstly, BootstrapLab itself is made to help the author (User) discover how to interactively achieve self-sustainability and explore its effects (Task) for research (Situation).
+The claim to Importance is that such a system did not previously exist (Problem Not Previously Solved).

+The technique was developed to help individual programmers (User) escape the limitations of their go-to programming environments for general programming tasks (Task) where they are able and willing to put in this investment (Situation).
+Such an investment of time and work may not be possible or appropriate in some situations.
+However, we see it as existing on the same continuum of programming investments, such as writing a utility function or library to ultimately pay itself off in productivity gains.
+This contribution falls under "Generality", applying to all sorts of programming systems taken as the platform.
+It also qualifies for "Empowering New Participants" in the sense that the benefits of the Three Properties (especially Self-Sustainability) need no longer be confined to specific programming systems like Smalltalk; one should be able to have them "bolted on" to one's own preferred platform.

+Finally, the "ideal BootstrapLab" would be an example of this process applied to our preferred platform, the Web browser (User, Situation).
+It would function as a Smalltalk-like "personal dynamic medium" for both exploring problem spaces and implementing solutions (Task), but one that neatly slots into our familiar programming practices (e.g. does not require installing and learning Smalltalk).
+While it is necessarily lifted up by programmers, the availability of mood-specific notations could make it of use to non-programmers (Empowering New Participants).

 # Future Work
 \tomas{Possibly draw a diagram of what are all the things that have to match?
 Like code-data in substrate, substrate-highLevelLanguage etc.}

-The final two steps of the journey described in the previous two sections constitute our own future work.
-There is, however, plenty of opportunity for follow-up work in the spirit of this essay and the project it has documented.
+The final two steps of the journey described in Sections\ \ref{pay-off-outstanding-substrate-debt}--\ref{provide-for-domain-specific-notations} constitute our own future work.
+There is, however, plenty of opportunity for follow-up work in the spirit of this chapter and the project it has documented.
 At every step of the journey, there were choice points where we naturally could only move forward with one of the options.
 The obvious task for interested parties would be to explore the other branches.
 We can't provide an exhaustive listing here, but will give some important examples.

 At the first step (Choose A Platform), all sorts of other platforms could be chosen.
 While COLA built on top of one "slice" of Unix---files, build tools and process memory---we see another possibility in focusing on the hierarchical *file system* as a state model to inherit through to a substrate.
 This is one obvious *structured* substrate lurking within Unix and some of our work here is no doubt applicable to it: directories act as maps, filenames as keys and file contents as values.
 Symlinks could add graph structure to this tree where needed.
+Similar ideas can found in \cite{Hull}.

 We acknowledge that it might feel perverse to have files contain "primitive" values, such as a single number, or to represent instructions as directory trees, since files are normally used as "large" objects.
 However, it must be noted that there is precedent for using them more generally for data large and small, such as in Plan 9 and `procfs`.
 If this was still too much to stomach, the default option for "code", i.e. shell scripts, could simply be inherited (with the caveat that this would impose a text dependency at the core of the system).
 What is most unclear is how graphics would be displayed and interacted with---possibly requiring a special binary as part of the substrate, for opening and synchronising a main window.

 If we accept our chosen web-based platform, we can consider alternative substrates.
 One obvious possibility is inheriting the DOM as the state model.
 This is the choice made by Webstrates\ \cite{Webstrates}, which stores textual JavaScript code for programmatic change.
 Following our approach, we might want a lower-level and structured instruction set instead.
 This would, at the very least, need to be capable of changing parent/child/sibling relationships, node attributes, and inner textual content.
 One warning is that the rest of the DOM API that would need to be exposed, in order to be able to produce a functional modern web page or web app, is somewhat daunting in scope.
 It would also be necessary to have some way of listening for changes to DOM nodes so that any constraints can be maintained or dependencies can be updated.
 Webstrates does provide synchronisation between networked clients on the same page, so perhaps its methods could be adapted.

 As mentioned, we would also recommend going for an instruction set that is convenient enough to *use* that immediately building programs in-system is a worthwhile endeavour.
 Our own wild adventure in minimality was a mistake in this regard, causing us to stay in JavaScript, implement the high-level language there and port it later.
 It would be interesting to see the process of gradually building each component of a high-level language engine interactively in-system.
-Out of the four posibilities in Section\ \ref{choosing-an-appropriate-implementation}, we chose the *platform interpreter*, so exploring the others would be illuminating---particularly the *platform compiler*, which could self-host relatively quickly.
+Out of the four possibilities in Section\ \ref{choosing-an-appropriate-implementation}, we chose the *platform interpreter*, so exploring the others would be illuminating---particularly the *platform compiler*, which could self-host relatively quickly.

 Finally, it would certainly be interesting to forego any temporary infrastructure at all, or build up entirely in-system without using platform tools.
 This would require more careful substrate design to get this process going effectively.
 While this could give some insight or appreciation for the hardships of early computing, its practical value in the modern environment is unclear and may be best considered a challenge for hacker wizardry.

 # Conclusions

-The process of developing a self-sustainable programming system that we followed in this essay roughly mirrors the historical development of programming that shaped much of how we do things today.
+The process of developing a self-sustainable programming system that we followed in this chapter roughly mirrors the historical development of programming that shaped much of how we do things today.
 Technology like the assembler and the compiler was born from a truly impoverished platform of flat memory, numerical instructions, printed output and rows of switches.
 Self-sustainable programming systems like Unix were gradually raised out of this primordial world, yet it still has a tendency to show through and force human minds to wrangle with it.

-This essay can be seen as a sketch of how we might build similar infrastructure on the back of modern computing environments with structured representation of data and graphical interfaces.
+This chapter can be seen as a sketch of how we might build similar infrastructure on the back of modern computing environments with structured representation of data and graphical interfaces.
 In other words, we investigate what programming could look like if it were *re*-bootstrapped today, not on top of flat memory, but on a richer base platform such as that provided by web technologies.

-In his 1997 OOPSLA keynote "The Computer Revolution Hasn't Happened Yet"\ \cite{Comprev}, Alan Kay hoped that future users of Squeak/Smalltalk would use it to start a virtuous cycle of innovation: "Think of how you can obsolete the damn thing by using its own mechanisms for getting the next version of itself."
+In his 1997 OOPSLA keynote "The Computer Revolution Hasn't Happened Yet"\ \cite{CompRev}, Alan Kay hoped that future users of Squeak/Smalltalk would use it to start a virtuous cycle of innovation: "Think of how you can obsolete the damn thing by using its own mechanisms for getting the next version of itself."
 It appears that these hopes were not answered in the 25 years since his keynote.
 Our modest contribution is to broaden the scope.
-If we weren't able to obsolete the damn *status quo* of text-only programming from Squeak, perhaps we can do it from any other platform---by following a handy sequence of steps.
+If we were unable to obsolete the *status quo* from Squeak, perhaps we can do it from any other platform---by following a handy sequence of steps.